gztes/clicky-windows/README.md

 all, while `System.Speech` on the same machine reports seven installed voices.
 That's why the Windows voice is driven from the main process by spawning PowerShell (`src/main/systemVoice.ts`) rather than from the renderer.
-Text goes in on stdin, never interpolated into the command — it's model output and will contain quotes.
+Text goes in on stdin, never interpolated into the command, it's model output and will contain quotes.

 **The legacy Windows voices are unusably robotic**, and there is no local fix: